 And uneven inner tubes cannot be the cause either.
 Bicycle tires don’t stretch to the point where one part bulges where the rest doesn’t.

 The cause I found is that a deflated tire is incorrectly positioned on the rim, with some parts protruding more than others.
 I thought that inflating a tube would automatically position the tire evenly on the rim, but it doesn’t.

 Step 1 Spotting a wobbly tire

-Why that it exactly I don’t know, but it has happened to me with two totally different tires.
-But you can very clearly spot a wobbly bicycle tire by simple holding the skewer in your hand and rotating the wheel.
+Why that is exactly I don’t know, but it has happened to me with two totally different tires.
+But you can very clearly spot a wobbly bicycle tire by simply holding the skewer in your hand and rotating the wheel.

 Fixing a wobbly tire

 You cannot simply squish the tire into the correct position while inflated.
 It won’t budge.
 You’ll need to deflate the tire and position it evenly on the rim by hand.